 Behavioural Epidemiology and Interventions in Young People – Esther van Sluijs

 - Investigates physical activity behaviour in young people with the aim of developing and evaluating interventions to promote and maintain physical activity and a healthy diet.

 - Uses observational research to further understand where, when and how physical activity interventions in young people may be targeted.

-- Translates knowledge gained from epidemiological studies into action to prevent diabetes, obesity and related metabolic disorders.
+- Translates knowledge gained from epidemiological studies into action to prevent diabetes, obesity and related metabolic disorders in high risk groups.

 - Assesses the effectiveness of different approaches to prevent these conditions and their complications.